xavifserra/space-invaders/README.md

 # spaceinvaders
-This is a tribute in the 25th anniversary of the retro game "space invaders".
-It's coded in HTML canvas and Javascript for the 1rst project in IRONHACK´s course.
+This is a tribute in the 45th anniversary of the retro game "space invaders".
+It's coded in HTML canvas and Javascript for the 1rst project in IRONHACK´s bootcamp.

 # Happy Game!!!!